-Are you super organized or have experience with administrative tasks?
-Maybe email management is a great place for you to start or possible managing calendars?
+Are you super organized?
+Maybe email management is a great place for you to start.

 Get the idea?
 The important thing to remember is that these are places to get started – easy entry points, if you will.
 Because that’s the reality – you can get started offering services very quickly and expand into other skills and service areas as you begin earning income and building your business.

 The name of the game is being a constant learner and continuously building your skillset.
-The result is that you’ll build an online business doing work that stimulates and energizes you.
-Over time, that you’ll be able to charge higher rates for as a VA.
+The result is that you’ll build a business doing work that stimulates and energizes you, and that you’ll be able to charge higher rates for as a VA.

 It’s important to note that a perceived lack of skills should never be a deterrent.
-When it comes to bringing skills to the table as a new virtual assistant, a high degree of motivation, good communication skills and a desire to learn are equally, if not more important.
+When it comes to bringing skills to the table as a new VA, a high degree of motivation, good communication skills and a desire to learn are equally, if not more important.

-Here at Fully Booked VA, we’re big fans of keeping things as simple as possible and taking consistent action.
-In fact, we’re huge believers in the idea that success is really an accumulation of consistent actions – even “small ones” – over time.
+Here at Horkey HandBook, we’re big fans of keeping things as simple as possible and taking consistent action.
+In fact, I’m a huge believer in the idea that success is really an accumulation of consistent actions – even “small ones” – over time.
 If you’re here looking for some kind of secret, there isn’t one.

 Just get started!
 And then, don’t stop.